Call 24/7 Free Consult (888) 782-9090

 • Rollover crashes: Rollover crashes can happen in one of two ways.
 First, they may result from a vehicle colliding with an object or another vehicle, which creates an imbalance causing a rollover.
 Second, a rollover may result from losing control around a sharp curve, over-correcting mistakes, or running off the road.
 Vehicles with a high center of gravity, e.g. trucks, vans, or SUVs are especially at risk due to their inherent instability.

-• Front End Crashes: As the name implies, a front-end crash happens when you drive into another car or object with the front end of your vehicle.
+• Front-End Crashes: As the name implies, a front-end crash happens when you drive into another car or object with the front end of your vehicle.
 It is also considered to be a front-end crash when another person drives into the front end of your vehicle in a head-on collision.
 These crashes can lead to serious injuries due to the ineffectiveness of the seatbelt in these crashes.

 What Causes Car Accidents?

-Many types of accidents exist, as do causes for crashes.
+Many types of auto accidents exist, as do causes for crashes.
 Some of the most common causes include:

 • Distracted driving: A person driving at 55 miles per travels the length of a football field in only five seconds.
-While all distractions are dangerous, but texting and other cell phone use are among the most dangerous of driving distractions.
+While all distractions are dangerous, texting and other cell phone use are among the most dangerous of driving distractions.
 It is not uncommon for drivers to take five seconds or more to read or reply to a text message while driving.
-While texting, a driver’s eyes are off the road, the mind is off driving, at least one hand is off the wheel.
+While texting, a driver’s eyes are off the road, the mind is off driving, and at least one hand is off the wheel.
 Some other common distractions include eating or drinking, visiting with other passengers, adjusting vehicle or stereo controls, and applying makeup.
 Drivers may also be distracted by external factors including billboards, people in other cars, or even previous accidents.

 • Speeding: In one recent year, 9,378 people died from accidents that were caused by speeding in the United States.
 As such, speeding is one of the most deadly driving behaviors.
-As mentioned,speeding reduces a driver’s reaction time and increases the distance required to stop a vehicle.
+As mentioned, speeding reduces a driver’s reaction time and increases the distance required to stop a vehicle.
 Additionally, speeding prevents your vehicle’s protective features—such as the steel frame, seat belts, and airbags—from working effectively.
 Speeding is not only driving faster than the posted speed limit.
 Speeding also includes driving too fast for the conditions of the road.
 For example, in inclement weather or traffic congestion, it is likely hazardous to travel at the posted speed.

 • Fatigue: Extreme fatigue in drivers manifests many impairments similar to alcohol impairment.
 Fatigue may result in slower reaction times and the inability to maintain one’s lane.
 All drivers are at risk of fatigue without the appropriate amount of sleep each night.
 However, those at particular risk include long-haul truck drivers, shift workers, and individuals suffering from sleep apnea.
-Sleep apnea is a disorder that causes a person to briefly stop breathing numerous times during sleep, resulting in low quality sleep.
+Sleep apnea is a disorder that causes a person to briefly stop breathing numerous times during sleep, resulting in low-quality sleep.

 • Failure to yield: Failure to yield includes running red lights and stop signs.
 In addition, turning onto a street from a parking lot or driveway without waiting for a sufficient gap in traffic also constitutes a failure to yield.
 A failure to yield is the most common cause of accidents occurring in intersections.
 Intersection accidents account for more than a quarter of all accidents in Kentucky.